Siege of Jinju (1593): Battle

 On 21 July 1593, the Japanese attacked, breaking the dyke that filled the moat around Jinju.
 At the same time, the samurai advanced under their wooden shields to be stopped by Korean fire arrows, cannonballs, and arquebuses.
 The Japanese then raised scaling ladders under the cover of arquebusiers, and the Koreans dumped rocks and hot burning oil on the Japanese.
 On 22 July, the Japanese tried again with siege towers, but Korean cannon fire destroyed them.
 On 23 July, the Japanese attacked again with siege towers, which were knocked down by Korean cannon fire.

-On 24 July, the Japanese now attacked with armored carts called "tortoiseshell wagons," which allowed the Japanese to advance up to the walls, where the sappers would pull out the stones of a section of the outer wall, but as a Japanese account complained: "They tried to attack, but from inside the castle soldiers threw pine torches to set the grass alight.
+On 24 July, the Japanese now attacked with armored carts called "tortoise shell wagons," which allowed the Japanese to advance up to the walls, where the sappers would pull out the stones of a section of the outer wall, but as a Japanese account complained: "They tried to attack, but from inside the castle soldiers threw pine torches to set the grass alight.
 The soldiers inside the tortoise wagons also burned and retreated".
 On 25 July, under a flag of truce, Ukita sent a messenger to Kim, telling him that the Japanese would slaughter 10,000 Korean peasants whom they had taken prisoner if Jinju did not surrender at once.
 Kim refused to surrender, replying that Chinese reinforcements were coming to rescue them.
 That was not true; Shen Weijing and his fellow Chinese generals had decided not to defend Jinju.
 10,000 Korean peasants were beheaded.